chaburkland/braiNIX/docs/CONTRIBUTING.md

 especially for the hardware-interpreting designs that braiNIX is specifically designed for.

+For example, if the value of a cell is known, use minus signs to clear it rather than `[-]`.
+The latter method adds to the loop complexity of the final build, and takes 2x or 3x more time overall, depending on how the interpreter handles loops.

-Consider these two ways of setting a zeroed cell to `127`:
+As another example, consider these two ways of setting a zeroed cell to `127`:

 ```bf
 Multiplication